jsgroth/jgenesis/ARCHITECTURE.md

 ### `mos6502-emu`

-Cycle-based emulation core for the MOS 6502 CPU, which is used in the NES.
+Cycle-based emulation core for the NES version of the MOS 6502 CPU.

 ### `wdc65816-emu`